cfdlad/iso-build_old/README.md

 ## Build

-To build use [iso_build_mine.yaml](https://github.com/cfdlad/iso-build/blob/main/.github/workflows/iso_build_mine.yaml) file in the iso-build repo to run the github action.
+To build use the [iso_build_mine.yaml](https://github.com/cfdlad/iso-build/blob/main/.github/workflows/iso_build_mine.yaml) file in the iso-build repository to run the github action.

 This workflow makes use of the [iso-build](https://github.com/cfdlad/iso-build) ropository and the [iso-profiles](https://github.com/cfdlad/iso-profiles) repository.